Length: 2 Days

-Adobe InDesign CS6 DPS Level 1: Publications for Mobile and Tablets (New version CC will be taught 30 days after the release from Adobe)
+Adobe InDesign DPS Level 1: Publications for Mobile and Tablets -- Class Available Upon Request

 Learn to create highly designed, immersive content for tablets and mobile with Adobe InDesign.
 Create complex documents such as magazines using this turnkey hosted service.
-See how magazines such as such as WIRED and The New Yorker have transitioned to iPad DPS apps with InDesign.
-Develop for both the iPad and mobile devices.
+See how magazines such as such as WIRED and The New Yorker have transitioned to iPad and Android DPS apps with InDesign.
+Develop for both the iPad, iPhone and Android mobile devices.

-- DPS enables users to create graphical, flexible layouts while ePUB is used for very text-heavy materials like novels or reference materials.
+- DPS enables users to create graphical, highliy formatted layouts

-- eBooks have a very flexible layout to accommodate different tablet and eReaders.
+- eBooks feature a responsive layout that accommodates different tablet and eReaders

-- DPS has a more static layout that is designed with a specific device in mind.
+- DPS feartures a more static layout that preserves your original design for a specific device

 DPS Workflows and InDesign

-- Understand Folio Producer and packaged .folio files
+- Understand Folio Overlays, Folio Producer and packaged .folio files

-- Publishing both horizontal and vertical layouts to accommodate screen rotations with Liquid Layout.
+- Create horizontal and vertical layouts to accommodate screen orientation

 DPS Tools, Interface and Creating New Documents